runelite/runelite/.github/CONTRIBUTING.md

 We'd love for you to contribute to our source code and to make runelite even better than it is today!

-Check out the [wiki](https://github.com/runelite/runelite/wiki) for setup instructions, and general tips and tricks.
+Check out the Developer's Guide on the [wiki](https://github.com/runelite/runelite/wiki) for setup instructions, and general tips and tricks.

 Here are the guidelines we'd like you to follow: